pgaston/SimpleRetirementSimulator/README.md

 This is a simple retirement simulator developed in React / Redux.
+Play with it at http://retiresim.surge.sh

 ![Simple Simualator](simpleSim.png)